FIVE DISTINCTIONS OF A CHRISTIAN DISCIPLE OF JESUS

 A Christian Disciple Regularly Worships with Other Followers of Jesus Christ

 Disciples approach worship as a delight, not a duty.
-Where God’s name is lifted up in holy reverence.
-A family celebration as adopted, beloved sons and daughters of God.
+A family celebration as children of God.

-Through worship, disciples are spiritually renewed by expressing thanksgiving and praise to God as a community of faith.
+Because through worship, disciples are spiritually energized as they express praise to God as a community of faith.

 For in Christ, disciples find their true identity, purpose and meaning.
 They acknowledge their human weakness, dependence on God and one another.

-And in so doing, form a resilient and resourceful network of strength through the power of God’s Spirit and a vibrant community of faith.
+And in so doing, form a resilient network through the power of God’s Spirit and a vibrant community of faith.

 A Christian Disciple Embraces a Lifestyle of Serving

-Jesus personally and meaningfully illustrated serving to his disciples by washing their feet during their last meal together.
+Jesus personally demonstrated to his disciples what it means to serve by washing their feet during the last supper.
 And then offered His life as the ultimate sacrifice.

-His words and his example were consistent.
-His expectations clear both then and now.
-Jesus calls His disciples to serve others.
-Both individually and corporately as a body of believers.
+His words and example were consistent.
+His expectations clear.
+Jesus calls disciples to serve others.
+Both individually and corporately as Christ-followers.

 Therefore, disciples serve willingly, joyfully and indiscriminately.
 Without expecting gratitude.
 As an expression of their love for Christ.
 Knowing that to serve others is to serve Jesus.